-Key areas under consideration for pedestrian wind comfort include surrounding sidewalks, walkways, building access points, nearby transit stops, and the amenity terraces serving Buildings A and B. Figure 1 illustrates the subject site and surrounding context, while Figures 2A-2D illustrate the computational model used to conduct the study.
+Key areas under consideration for pedestrian wind comfort and safety include surrounding sidewalks, building access points, and the amenity terrace at Level 7.
+Figure 1 illustrates the subject site and surrounding context, while Figures 2A-2D illustrate the computational model used to conduct the study.